Building an Intelligent Client Function (ICF) and Commercial Mindset

 What we deliver

-A capability building process that helps you drive maximum value from your strategic suppliers.
-We build your team to be able to deliver the 10 characteristics that are found in the most successful and innovative strategic supplier relationships.
+A Commercial Mindset building process that helps you drive maximum value from your strategic suppliers.
+We build the commercial mindset of your team to be able to deliver the 10 characteristics that are found in the most successful and innovative strategic supplier relationships.
 We then assess your team against these characteristics for the specific skills, experience and motivation that we can evidence will drive the required behaviours.

 How you will benefit

 Your in-house team will accelerate outcomes.
-When the capability building process is completed, your team will be able to evidence that a mature approach to genuinely collaborating with your suppliers, means you will often achieve very specific business outcomes in less than half the time you had originally expected.
+When the commercial mindset building process is completed, your team will be able to evidence that a mature approach to genuinely collaborating with your suppliers, means you will often achieve very specific business outcomes in less than half the time you had originally expected.

 Lower BAU costs.
 Having the right team skills, experience and motivations will help you to reduce supplier resistance to finding innovative ways to reduce BAU costs of existing services, because they can see more opportunities where they can widen their involvement in new service/solution areas for you.